justinmeiners/efficient-programming-with-components/12_merge_sort.md

-We want it to be a function not a member because primitive/built-in types don't have member functions.
+We want it to be a function not a member because primitive/built-in types don't have member functions[^member-functions-on-primitives].
 Furthermore, in the case of an iterator, it might be a pointer, not a class.
 In general, I don't like member functions.